 The Partner Organisations of Island Rivers are delivering a number of projects, both individually, and in collaboration.
 These projects all share the common goal of enhancing the Island’s water courses for both people and nature.

-Plant Positive is a campaign to control, and where possible eradicate invasive non-native plant species that are growing along the banks and / or within the Isle of Wight watercourses.
+River Club is a campaign to control, and where possible eradicate invasive non-native plant species that are growing along the banks and / or within the Isle of Wight watercourses.
 Among the various actions is an opportunity for volunteers to become involved in a Himalayan Balsam pulling campaign.
+The annual achievements regarding Invasive Non Native Species removal can be viewed here.

 Wroxall Wetlands is a collaboration project between Hants and IoW Wildlife Trust and Natural Enterprise to improve water quality within the Wroxall Stream.